axiros/axblack/README.md

 Note: There are other forks as well, with yet more features, e.g. [oitnb](https://pypi.org/project/oitnb/) - orange is the new black.

+*This* fork is based on [this](https://github.com/psf/black/tree/fb1ac6981257c91a1d3bf753d10e1091f05b001a) psf/black version (2019-11-23).
+We will not merge in all code restructurings done in 2020.

 ## Background

 1. The argument that one unified style **would** be superbeneficial for the whole community we do share - BUT: While line length **is** still configurable that goal cannot be reached anyway, even with opinionated fixed quoting style.
+Also with the new (since 20.x?) 'line wrap at trailing comma feature' they actually allow a lot of individual 'creative freedom', regarding how code looks.

 2. The reason why the black author [changed his mind](https://github.com/psf/black/issues/51#issuecomment-375722810_) away from using single quotes: [pull request/75](https://github.com/psf/black/pull/75#issuecomment-376203386_) was this example: `{MESSAGE.two: "Please don't look over there."}`.
 We ~~don't~~ do not think, that this example is justifying the strict rejection of the idea of making quoting style even configurable.